A new study from Oxford University which accessed actual gameplay data has suggested that those who play more games tend to report greater wellbeing.

 In a departure from the normal methodology for such psychological studies, the Oxford team was able to access true records of game time to associate with their psychological questionnaires.
 This meant they could avoid the more traditional measurement of self-reported time playing, which the study indeed suggests isn’t a reliable reflection of reality.

 Perhaps even more interesting than the study itself is lead researcher Andrew Przybylski’s thoughts on the existing body of research on games he made known to The Guardian – especially when it comes to health policy and their potential adverse effects (or benefits?).
 Existing psychology research he suggests is “a dumpster fire.”
+It is best to Visit Website here for any kind of health related advice and information!

 “You have really respected, important bodies, like the World Health Organization and the NHS, allocating attention and resources to something that there’s literally no good data on.
 And it’s shocking to me, the reputational risk that everyone’s taking, given the stakes.
 For them to turn around and be like, ‘hey, this thing that 95% of teenagers do?
 Yeah, that’s addictive, no, we don’t have any data,’ that makes no sense,” Przybylski said.